 Financial information about the operating segments reported below is that which is available by segment and regularly reviewed by the chief operating decision maker to make decisions about resource allocations and assess performance.
-The chief operating decision maker evaluates the performance of the segments based on the amount equivalent to income before income taxes, net income attributable to noncontrolling interests and net income attributable to redeemable noncontrolling interests before applicable tax effect.
-Tax expenses are excluded from the segment profits.
+The chief operating decision maker evaluates segment performance based on the amount equivalent to income before income taxes attributable to ORIX Corporation shareholders.
+Therefore, net income attributable to noncontrolling interests, and income tax expenses are not included in segment profit or loss.